-We thus conclude that utilization of recordings from shallow-horizontal DAS deployments for hypocentral location should be preceded by rigorous channel selection and weighting procedures, to be tailored to the waveform characteristics of the specific experiment.
+We thus conclude that the utilisation of recordings from shallow-horizontal DAS deployments for hypocentral location should be preceded by rigorous channel selection and weighting procedures, to be tailored to the waveform characteristics of the specific experiment.
 On a positive note, there is significant potential in harnessing the abundance of data points to develop smart procedures for extracting meaningful information.
-This evaluation should complement, rather than substitute, traditional geometrical studies on the network's potential for monitoring seismicity.
+This evaluation should complement, rather than substitute, traditional geometrical studies on the network's potential for seismological monitoring.